 The provision for claims outstanding relates to claim events that have already occurred, regardless of whether the claims arising from those events have been reported or not.
 Thus, the components of the claims provision are the outstanding case estimates, the incurred but not reported, the incurred but not enough reported and the unallocated claims management expenses.
 Under Solvency II, the reserves are discounted to allow for the time value of money.
-The claim provisions are estimated separately for the Cyprus and Greek Branch (Kyprou Asfalistiki) portfolios.
-This is done because the two portfolios are of a different status (on-going vs run-off) and have different data volumes.
-It is therefore expected that, because of this, they have different characteristics regarding their claim costs and their reporting and settling patterns.
+The claim provisions are estimated as a total for the Cyprus and Greek Branch (Kyprou Asfalistiki) portfolios, given the low number of outstanding claims for the Greek branch which is currently at a run-off status.